-In their subversive activity against the Soviet Union the enemies count on those elements who, due to their past membership in the exploiting classes and [association with] politically harmful and criminal activities, could choose the road of anti-Soviet struggle.
-In our country those elements are former executioners and other adherents of the Fascist occupiers; Vlasov's troops; participants in the bandit armed underground in the Ukraine, in the Baltics, in Belorussia, in several regions of the Central Asia and Northern Caucasus; nationalist and other elements hostile to the Soviet regime.
-These people number in the hundreds of thousands.
-Many of them have atoned for their guilt, and are now working honestly; however, there are such [people] in that sphere who even now never miss a chance to inflict harm on Soviet society, and who in certain conditions would take up open struggle, even an armed one.
+In their subversive activity against the Soviet Union the enemies count on those elements, who due to their past belonging to the exploiting classes, and the politically harmful and criminal activities, could chose the road of anti-Soviet struggle.
+In our country those elements are former KARATEL' and other assistants of the Fascist occupiers, Vlasov's troops, participants of the bandit armed underground in the Ukraine, in the Baltics, in Belorussia, in several regions of the Central Asia and Northern Caucasus, nationalist and other elements hostile to the Soviet regime.
+These people number in hundreds of thousands.
+Many of them have ISKUPIT' their guilt, and are now working honestly; however, there are such [people] in that sphere, who even now never misses a chance to inflict harm on the Soviet society, and who in certain conditions would take up open struggle, even an armed one.

-The state security organs are undertaking measures to study the situation within the circles mentioned above and to monitor the actions of those who are developing anti-Soviet designs.
-Guided by the requirements of Soviet laws, the KGB is decisively disrupting the most dangerous crimes against the state.
+The state security organs are undertaking measures to study the situation within the circles mentioned above and to monitor the actions of the people, who are developing anti-Soviet designs.
+Guided by the requirements of the Soviet laws, the KGB decisively disrupts the most dangerous crimes against the state.

-As far as the measures of criminal prosecution regarding the so-called "dissidents," which is how they refer in the West to the individuals whose actions fall under Articles 70 (anti-Soviet agitation and propaganda) and 190 (I) of the Criminal Code of the Russian Soviet Federal Socialist Republic (dissemination of allegations known to be untrue, which defame the Soviet regime), the numbers here look as follows.
-In the period beginning in 1967 (Article 190 (I) was introduced in 1966) through 1975, a total of 1,583 persons were sentenced under the articles named above.
+As far as the measures of criminal persecution regarding the so-called "dissidents," which is how they refer in the West to the individuals, whose actions fall under the purview of articles 70 (anti-Soviet agitation and propaganda) and 190 (I) of the Criminal Code of the Russian Federal Soviet Socialist Republic (dissemination of allegations known to be untrue, which POROCHIT the Soviet regime), the numbers here look as follows.
+In the period beginning in 1967 (Article 190 (I) was introduced in 1966) through 1975, the total of 1583 persons were sentenced under the articles named above.
 In the preceding period of nine years (1958-1966), the number of persons sentenced for anti-Soviet agitation and propaganda was 3,448.
-By the way, in 1958, i.e., during the period often referred to in the West as "the period of liberalization," during which N. S. Khrushchev made his statement about the absence of "facts of bringing people to court for political crimes" (January 27, 1959), 1,416 persons were sentenced under Article 70, i.e. almost the same number as in the entire period of the last nine years.
+By the way, in 1958, i.e., during the period, which is often referred to in the West as "the period of liberalization," during which N. S. Khrushchev made his statement about the absence of "facts of bringing people to court for political crimes" (January 27, 1959), 1,416 persons were sentenced under Article 70, i.e. almost the same number as in the entire period of the last nine years.

-By the state of affairs on 20 December 1975, 860 persons are serving sentences in labor correction institutions for especially grave crimes against the state; among those, only 261, who are being held in two labor correction colonies, were convicted for anti-Soviet agitation and propaganda.
+By the state of affairs on 20 December 1975, 860 persons are serving sentences in the labor correction institutions for especially grave crimes against state; among those, only 261, who are kept in two labor correction colonies, were convicted for anti-Soviet agitation and propaganda.

-The occurring drop in the numbers of crimes against the state represents the result of the further strengthening of the moral and political unity of Soviet society, the Soviet people's dedication to the cause of socialism, and the decisive disruption of anti-Soviet actions by hostile elements.
+The occurring drop in the numbers of crimes against the state represents the result of the further strengthening of the moral and political unity of the Soviet society, the Soviet people's dedication to the cause of socialism, and of the decisive disruption of anti-Soviet actions of the hostile elements.

-In accordance with the directives of the XXIV Congress of the party and the CC CPSU, the state security organs are emphasizing preventive and prophylactic work to prevent crimes against the state.
-During the period 1971-1974, a total of 63,108 persons were subjected to prophylactic work.
-In the same period, and only by prophylactic methods, the activity of 1,839 anti-Soviet groups was disrupted at the formative stage.
-Prophylactic measures remain the main method of the [security] organs' work.
+In accordance with the directives of the XXIV Congress of the party and the CC CPSU, the state security organs are emphasizing the preventive and prophylactic work to prevent crimes against the state.
+During the period of 1971-1974, the total 63,108 persons were subject to the prophylactic work.
+In the same period, and only by the prophylactic methods, the activity of 1,839 anti-Soviet groups was disrupted at the formative stage.
+Prophylactic measures remain the main method of the organs' work.